anaggh/core/README.md

 ### Bludit Theme: Core

-#### Note: If you are using Bludit v1, use the v1 branch instead.
+#### Note: If you are using Bludit v1.x, use the v1 branch instead.

 #### Features:

 * Lightweight
 * Uses default system fonts.
-* Optional: Automatic Code Syntax Highlighting - highlight.js - https://highlightjs.org/
+* Optional: Automatic Code Syntax Highlighting - highlight.js - https://highlightjs.org/ `Uncomment it in head.php if needed`

 #### Additional Notes: